Criminal law of Australia

 The criminal law of Australia is the body of law in Australia that relates to crime.

 Responsibility for criminal law in Australia is divided between the state and territory parliaments and the Commonwealth Parliament.
 This division is due to the Commonwealth Parliament's limited legislative powers under Australian constitutional law.

-The criminal law system differs across Australian States; with distinctions readily found across jurisdictions regarding criminal offences, sentencing, and criminal procedure.
+The criminal law system differs across Australian states, with distinctions readily found across jurisdictions regarding criminal offences, sentencing and criminal procedure.

-Additionally, there exists a distinction between Australia's 'Code States' and 'Common Law States'.
-The 'Code States' of Western Australia, Queensland, and Tasmania have wholly replaced the system of judge-made criminal law inherited from England; with legislative instruments that exhaustively define the criminal law within those states.
-Other Australian States have retained the criminal law as inherited through the common law; albeit modulated through legislation and subsequent common law development by Australia's courts.
+Additionally, there exists a distinction between Australia's "code states" and "common law states".
+The code states of Western Australia, Queensland and Tasmania have wholly replaced the system of judge-made criminal law inherited from England with legislative instruments that exhaustively define the criminal law within those states.
+Other Australian states have retained the criminal law as inherited through the common law, albeit modulated through legislation and subsequent common law development by Australia's courts.

 Common law versus code jurisdictions

 The Australian legal system inherits from that of the United Kingdom, due to Australia's colonisation by the British Empire.
 For this reason, much of Australia's criminal law was originally received from English common law.

-In some Australian states, the common law criminal system is still in force; albeit modulated by legislation and subsequent development by Australian courts.
+In some Australian states, the common law criminal system is still in force, albeit modulated by legislation and subsequent development by Australian courts.
 In others, the criminal law has been wholly codified.
 These two types of criminal law systems are generally referred to as 'code jurisdictions' or 'common law jurisdictions' respectively.
-The common law jurisdictions of Australia are New South Wales, South Australia and Victoria; the code jurisdictions are the Australian Capital Territory, the Northern Territory, Queensland, Tasmania, and Western Australia.
+The common law jurisdictions of Australia are New South Wales, South Australia and Victoria; the code jurisdictions are the Australian Capital Territory, the Northern Territory, Queensland, Tasmania and Western Australia.

-In common law jurisdictions legislation does not always exhaustively define the elements of an offence.
-For example section 117 of the Crimes Act 1900 (NSW) states that larceny is an indictable offence punishable for five years; but does not define the meaning of larceny.
+In common law jurisdictions, legislation does not always exhaustively define the elements of an offence.
+For example, section 117 of the Crimes Act 1900 (NSW) states that larceny is an indictable offence punishable for five years, but it does not define the meaning of larceny.
 The offence of larceny remains defined in NSW by the common law.